thomaslum007/htlg-it-mis-sdo/README.md

-# Welcome to your Lovable project
+# This is a Prototype  for Jira like project management tool
+created by Thomas Lum
 TODO: Document your project here